How To Create Table In Mysql With Primary Key

 CREATE TABLE pkdemos( id INT, title VARCHAR(255) NOT NULL );

-Second, add a primary key to the pkdemos
+Second, add a primary key to the pkdemos table using the ALTER TABLE statement:

 Code language: SQL (Structured Query Language) ( sql )